syncfusion-content/javascript-docs/js/OlapClient/Layout-Customization.md

 ## Toggle Panel

-You are provided with an option to toggle the visibility of Axis Element Builder and Cube Dimension Browser panels in **OLAP Client**.
+You are provided with an option to toggle the visibility of Axis Element Builder and Cube Dimension Browser panels in **OlapClient**.

 {% highlight js %}